Are Your Assets Current, Fixed or Intangible & What Are They Worth?

 Classification of assets as tangible or intangible is not necessarily a straightforward process.
 For example, the oil and gas industry has special accounting rules for classifying petroleum reserves as either tangible or intangible depending on the stage of development, as does the mining industry (e.g. an oil field or ore body does not become a tangible asset until it becomes commercially viable and begins producing oil and gas or ore).

-The value of assets in commodity-based industries can fluctuate enormously - the huge drop in oil prices in 2015, for instance, forced many oil and gas companies to take major writedowns on assets due to the decline in the value of reserves.
+Because the underlying commodity can be subject to large fluctuations in price, the value of assets in commodity-based industries such as oil and gas and mining can vary enormously in a relatively short period of time - the huge drop in oil prices in 2015, for instance, forced many oil and gas companies to take major write downs on assets due to the decline in the value of reserves.
+On the other hand, a factory owned by a manufacturing business is typically a long term core asset that slowly depreciates in value over time.

 Return on Assets % = Net Income / Total Assets